prcr/mkdocs-meta-descriptions-plugin/README.md

 If `true`, the plugin logs messages of level `INFO` using the level `DEBUG` instead.
 The default is `false`.

-Use this option to have a cleaner MkDocs console output.
+Enable this option to have a cleaner MkDocs console output.
 You can still see all logs by running MkDocs with the `--verbose` flag.

-### `check_length`
+### `enable_checks`

-If `true`, the plugin outputs a warning for each meta description shorter than `min_length` or longer than `max_length`.
+If `true`, the plugin outputs a warning for each page that will have an empty or default meta description, as well as for each meta description shorter than `min_length` or longer than `max_length`.
 The default is `false`.

-The default values for `min_length` and `max_length` are based on [general recommendations](https://moz.com/learn/seo/meta-description).
+Enable this option if you want to make sure that all pages have a meta description and that each meta description follows general SEO best practices.

 ### `min_length`

 Minimum number of characters that each meta description should have.
-The default is 50 characters.
+The default is 50 characters, based on [these general recommendations](https://moz.com/learn/seo/meta-description).

-Make sure that you set `check_length: true` for this option to have an effect.
+Make sure that you set `enable_checks: true` for this option to have an effect.

 ### `max_length`

 Maximum number of characters that each meta description should have.
-The default is 160 characters.
+The default is 160 characters, based on [these general recommendations](https://moz.com/learn/seo/meta-description).

-Make sure that you set `check_length: true` for this option to have an effect.
+Make sure that you set `enable_checks: true` for this option to have an effect.

 ## See also